fazlurnu/SFND_Radar/README.md

 ## Constant False Alarm Rate

 To deal with the noise, one can use Constant False Alarm Rate (CFAR) technique.
-One of the method is `Cell Averaging`.

 To implement it, we need to do these following steps: